Research

 (Preprint, Poster AGU24, GitHub)

-My current research focuses on reconstructing Earth’s energy imbalance and top-of-atmosphere radiation over the last millennium.
+My current research focuses on reconstructing Earth’s energy imbalance over the last millennium (850–2000).
 The energy imbalance is the most fundamental metric of climate change, yet our observational record is short and coupled climate models have large uncertainties.
-We extend the energy budget record based on proxies such as tree rings, corals, and ice cores.
-Our reconstruction reveals a cooling trend over the last millennium, accompanied by sustained energy loss and sea ice growth.
-The pre-industrial variability provides context for the recent energy gain, which we find to be unprecedented over 850–1850, indicating a human rather than natural cause.
+We extend the observational energy budget record by 1000 years based on climate proxies such as tree rings, corals, and ice cores.
+Our reconstruction shows that a cooling trend over the last millennium was accompanied by persistent energy loss and sea ice growth.
+We reaffirm the role of volcanic clusters in driving this cooling trend through the accumulation of heat loss.
+By extending the existing record into the pre-industrial period, we also provide context for natural energy budget variability in the absence of anthropogenic forcing such as greenhouse gases.
+Our reconstruction reveals that the current energy gain and its increasing trend, which are the fundamental drivers of global climate change, are unprecedented relative to the period before strong human influence on the climate.
 This work is advised by Greg Hakim.

 High-accuracy radiation pressure models